Abl3t0nnile/website/code-monkey/content/docs/library/_index.md

 ---

-The main programming language for all Apple devices.
-Although it's also supported on *Linux* and *Windows*.
+*Swift* is the main programming language for all Apple devices.
+Although it's also supported on Linux and Windows.
 It's the predecessor to Objective-C and a highly modern language, with easy to read syntax.

 </div>